Nigeria

 – NIHSA (Nigeria Hydrological Services Agency)

-Project overviewIn Nigeria, the hands4health project will be deployed in schools in the area of Maiduguri, capital city of Borno State (north-eastern Nigeria).
-To achieve the project’s primary goal – developing a holistic approach to hand hygiene, water quality and sanitation, we will start by assessing the WASH needs and users’ practices and preferences regarding hand hygiene in schools of the target area.
+Project overviewIn Nigeria, the hands4health project is implemented in schools in the area of Maiduguri, capital city of Borno State (north-eastern Nigeria).
+To achieve the project’s primary goal – developing and implementing a holistic approach to hand hygiene, water quality and sanitation, we will start by assessing the WASH needs and users’ practices and preferences regarding hand hygiene in schools of the target area.
 Based on these data and on the results of a first pilot phase, during which different solutions will be tested, the systemic approach will be finalised, comprising both hardware (handwashing stations) and software components (RANAS behaviour change methodology).
-It will then be implemented in 20 schools during the second phase of the project.
+It will then be implemented in 26 schools during the second phase of the project.
 The results of the intervention will be monitored throughout to evaluate the impact of the approach in terms of health and hygiene practices.

-Main activities– Gender-sensitive mapping of the needs of different user groups in schools
+Main activities– Gender-sensitive mapping of the WASH needs of different user groups in schools

 – Assessment of the local market in terms of availability of suitable materials and skills